 (1) Where any defendant served with an originating summons to which an appearance is required to be entered, has entered, or, within the time limited for appearing has failed to enter, an appearance, the plaintiff may, subject to the following subrules, obtain an appointment for the attendance of the parties for the hearing of the summons and a day and time shall be fixed by a notice in Form No. 76 which shall be sealed in the Central Office.

+(2) The plaintiff must not apply for an appointment under subrule (1) unless —

+(a) the plaintiff is ready to proceed; and

+(b) as far as is known to the plaintiff, the matter is ready for hearing.

-(2) At least 14 days before the time fixed for the hearing of the originating summons, the plaintiff must serve upon each defendant who has entered an appearance a copy of every affidavit in support thereof, not being an affidavit in reply to an affidavit filed by a defendant.
+(3) Unless the Court orders otherwise, at least 14 days before the time fixed for the hearing of the originating summons, the plaintiff must serve upon each defendant who has entered an appearance a copy of —

-(3) A plaintiff shall not obtain a date of hearing under this rule unless he is ready to proceed and has filed a certificate of readiness.

-(4) The certificate referred to in subrule (3) —

-(a) shall be in such form and contain such information as the Chief Justice shall direct from time to time; and

-(b) shall be signed personally by the plaintiff’s solicitor, or by the plaintiff where he is not represented by a solicitor.

-(5) A copy of the certificate shall be served with the notice of appointment.
+(a) the notice in Form 76; and

+(b) each affidavit in support, not being an affidavit in reply to an affidavit filed by a defendant.

-(6) Where a plaintiff fails to apply for an appointment under subrule (1), any defendant who has entered an appearance may, with the leave of the Court, and on such terms as the Court may order, obtain an appointment for the hearing of the originating summons.
+(4) If a plaintiff has not applied for an appointment under subrule (1) —

+(a) a defendant who has entered an appearance may, with the leave of the Court, and on any terms that the Court may order, obtain an appointment for the hearing of the originating summons fixed by a notice in Form 76 which must be sealed in the Central Office; and

+(b) a defendant who obtains an appointment under paragraph (a) must, unless the Court orders otherwise, at least 14 days before the time fixed for the hearing, serve a copy of the notice in Form 76 on the plaintiff and every other party who has entered an appearance.

+[(5), (6) deleted]

 [Rule 19 inserted in Gazette 3 Oct 1975 p.
 3770; amended in Gazette 28 Jun 2011 p.
-2552-3.]

-20. Notice of hearing of summons

-At least 10 days before the day fixed under rule 19 for the hearing of an originating summons, the party on whose application the day was fixed must serve a copy of the notice fixing it on every other party who has entered an appearance, and if the first-mentioned party is a defendant, on the plaintiff.
+2552-3; 16 Aug 2017 p.
+4416-17.]

-[Rule 20 inserted in Gazette 3 Oct 1975 p.
-3770.]
+[20.
+Deleted in Gazette 16 Aug 2017 p.
+4417

 21. Evidence at hearing to be by affidavit